elliotsayes/Reality/docs/Verse.md

 ```

 - `Dimensions` is the number of dimensions in the space, for example `2` or `3`.
 All `Vector<Number>` types in a Verse process should have their length equal to `Dimensions`, unless otherwise stated.
 - Currently '2D-Tile-0' is the only supported rendering method.
-This method render a world based on 2D Tileset/Tilemap assets.
+This method renders a world based on 2D Tileset/Tilemap assets.

 ### `VerseParameters` Handler